How We Count Characters

 ๐งพ Example: If a 200-character source string is saved to DB for 2 locales, we count 400 characters total for each billing cycle.

-๐งพ Note: When a string is both translated for the first time AND persisted:
+๐งพ Note: When a string is first time persisted (translate and store):

-- The translation characters are counted as new translations
+- The translation characters are not counted again in the billing cycle

-๐งพ Example: If you translate and persist a 100-character string into 3 languages:
+๐งพ Example 1: If you translate and persist a 100-character string into 3 languages:

 - Translation count: 300 characters (100 ร 3)